retainful/site/content/blog/how-to-write-abandoned-cart-emails-in-woocommerce.md

 ![Nordstorm](../images/How-to-write-abandoned-cart-emails-for-your-WooCommerce-store/68ab3db6-7ca3-4949-8507-714c4b215f36.jpeg)

+**What this abandoned cart email does right:**

+- Free shipping is highlighted, while the rest of the content in the email takes a back seat.
+- And it is distraction free

+The email would do better if they fixed the cranky headline!

 #### 5. Share Support Details

 Sometimes your customer might have few queries regarding the product delivery, return policy, coupon restrictions, etc. and because of that could have abandoned cart.